mikegv/calendar/README.md

 calendar
 ========

-Copies events from event page
+A small script to copy calendar events listed on a specific web page